Influential Moments in Computing

 Gift Cards Dialogue with a Scammer

 The following email exchange took please end of March 2021 between me and someone who claimed to be be one of my bosses.
 (The name appearing below is a pseudonym in order to avoid any confusion with real persons.)
-Date: Tue, 30 Mar 2021 01:42:01 -0700 From: David Gammas <onikutem.o@gmail.com> To: Juergen Schoenwaelder <j.schoenwaelder@jacobs-university.de> Subject: I need a help, email me back asap Regards, Prof. Dr. David Gammas Dean Sent from Iphone The email looked a bit odd to me (no subject line, email coming from an unknown @gmail.

 Programming Languages

 People often have strong opinions about programming languages and so do I. Well, perhaps a bit less strong than others.
 Yesterday I took a moment to reflect about the things I liked and disliked through my journey with different languages.
 I started to write things down, and I decided to share my notes.
 This likely has little value for anyone, do not expect any deep insights here.
-BASIC (late 1970s) I first touched what we call a “computer” these days in the late 70s.

 When everything is a table...

 It is perhaps a side effect of getting older that I spent more and more time on administrative issues and as a consequence I interact more frequently with people working in administrative offices.
 The more I get to see how they work, the more I am realizing how strange computer scientists are.
 One of the first rules they seem to learn in business administration is that everything can be made to fit into a two-dimensional table.
+And then they seem to drive this to perfection during their career.
+We computer scientists love to model things using inductively defined structures that can be nested arbitrarily deep or we paint walls with UML diagrams or model data in N dimensional sparse spaces.
+We teach our students how important it is to find the appropriate data representation for a given problem since often algorithms follow from the way data is represented.
+But this may all be misguided effort since business administration proves us every day that a two-dimensional table is a universal tool for everything.

 YANG Versioning

-Introduction The YANG data modeling language [RFC7950] and the associated protocols NETCONF [RFC6241] and RESTCONF [RFC8040] use a naming scheme that essentially consists of tuples of the form (module, path).
+The YANG data modeling language [RFC7950] and the associated protocols NETCONF [RFC6241] and RESTCONF [RFC8040] use a naming scheme that essentially consists of tuples of the form (module, path).
 The tuple (ietf-system, /system/contact) is an example uniquely identifying the leaf /system/contact in the YANG data tree of the module ietf-system.
-(The module may be identified by the module name or a module namespace but since there is 1:1 mapping between the two, the difference is not relevant for the discussion here and we simply use the module name.
+(The module may be identified by the module name or a module namespace but since there is 1:1 mapping between the two, the difference is not relevant for the discussion here and we simply use the module name.)

 Cybersecurity Crisis

 The software crisis in the late 1960 and early 1970s was driven by the challenge of creating useful and efficient computer programs in a planned engineering process, that is in a well defined amount of time and with predictable costs.
 Software engineering has evolved as a discipline since then and we have far better tools and techniques in place today for a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software.
+Nowadays, we face a new crisis, let me call it the cybersecurity crisis, which is triggered by the need to build systems that deliver service that can be justifiably be trusted even in the face of malicious attacks.